grafana/loki/docs/sources/configuration/_index.md

 Where default_value is the value to use if the environment variable is undefined.

+Pass the `-config.expand-env` flag at the command line to enable this way of setting configs.

 ### Generic placeholders:

 - `<boolean>` : a boolean that can take the values `true` or `false`